d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 from a uniform distribution.
 Note that the uniform distribution $U(-a, a)$ has variance $\frac{a^2}{3}$.
-Plugging $\frac{a^2}{3}$ into our condition on $\sigma^2$ yields the suggestion to initialize according to
+Plugging $\frac{a^2}{3}$ into our condition on $\sigma^2$ prompts us to initialize according to

 $$U\left(-\sqrt{\frac{6}{n_\mathrm{in} + n_\mathrm{out}}}, \sqrt{\frac{6}{n_\mathrm{in} + n_\mathrm{out}}}\right).$$